RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

 InitFromScratch
 ^^^^^^^^^^^^^^^

-The **constructor** calls ``ReadParameters`` to retrieve input file parameters and then resizes our characteristics.
-***THIS IS NECESSARY TO???**.
-We set the refinement ratio for each level and established our boundaries with confidence.
+The constructor invokes the ``ReadParameters`` function to obtain the input file parameters and resizes them to the maximum level, ``nLevelMax``.
+Therefore, if we declare parameters in our ``inputs.amerx`` file for levels one to five, but only have a maximum of three levels, we will only require the first three entries in the vectors.
+We then set the refinement ratio for each level and established our boundaries with confidence.
 To initialize our data, we pass the start time, which is still zero, to ``InitFromScratch``.

 .. code-block:: cpp
     :emphasize-lines: 4, 5, 24